And that’s not much use to the Americans in the audience.

-New Zealand has given us a fair share of surprises and not everything was plain sailing when we first arrived.
-Every country has its pros and cons and New Zealand is no exception.
-But while there are things that annoy us about living here, there are many, many positives that make New Zealand, in my humble opinion, one of the worlds top destinations.
+But, while there are things that annoy us about living here (like having to get used to the many New Zealand slang words!) there are many, many positives that make New Zealand, in my humble opinion, one of the worlds top destinations.